git-town/git-town/website2/src/commands/sync.md

 branch with its upstream counterpart.
 You can control this behavior with the [sync-upstream](../configurations/sync-upstream.md) flag.

+### Customization

-The `--all` parameter makes this command sync all local branches and not just the currently checked out branch.
-Running with the `--dry-run` parameter prints the commands but doesn't execute them.
+With the `--all` parameter this command syncs all local branches and not just the branch you are currently on.
+This is more comprehensive but takes longer.

+The `--dry-run` parameter allows to test-drive this command.
+It prints the Git commands that would be run but doesn't execute them.